dgaydukov/cert-aws/sa/files/sa.md

     * update RT (for public subnet - add a route for IPv6 to IGW, for private subnet - create EIGW and add route for IPv6 to it)
     * update SG (include a rule for IPv6 traffic for specified ports)
-    * assign IPv6 address to each ec2 from your CIDR block
+    * assign IPv6 address to each ec2 from your CIDR block If you have running/stopped ec2 or active eni you can't delete subnet or vpc in which it's running.
+So you have to terminate ec2, only then you can delete subnet/vpc.

 ###### Elastic Beanstalk
 Imagine you have spring boot app that use mysql and you want to deploy it to aws, what you have to do: